 In addition to our core faculty, listed below, we also work with others including:

 A free genome browser and annotation tool that allows visualisation of sequence features, next generation data and the results of analyses within the context of the sequence, and also its six-frame translation.

 A Java application for displaying pairwise comparisons between two or more DNA sequences.
 It can be used to identify and analyse regions of similarity and difference between genomes and to explore conservation of synteny, in the context of the entire sequences and their annotation.

 The host-microbiota Interactions laboratory studies the mechanisms that underlie how micro-organisms in the gut, nasopharynx and uro-gential tract interact with their host during periods of health and disease.
 In particular the team seek to develop novel ways to treat diseases that are associated with unwanted imbalances in the micro-organism population.

 The bacterial genomics and evolution team focuses primarily on using whole-genome sequencing approaches to study the patterns and drivers for historical and ongoing pathogen genome evolution.
 This is then combined with screens in whole cells or model organisms to understand the phenotypic consequences of those changes.

-The Pathogen Informatics team develop and maintain software applications and systems to support the research activities of the pathogen group.
-We develop and maintain scalable and robust automated tools for sequence and annotation tracking and analysis and provide ad-hoc informatics support and training to the researchers in the pathogen group.
+The Pathogen Informatics team develop and maintain software applications and systems to support the research activities of the Parasites and Microbes programme.
+We develop and maintain scalable and robust automated tools for sequence and annotation tracking and analysis and provide ad-hoc informatics support and training to the researchers in the programme.

 The activities of the team include anything from organising international travel itineraries, servicing multi-million pound collaboratorive grants and facilitating Faculty management meetings to organising hospitality and fielding day-to-day enquiries relating to specific projects, including sequencing.